murchandamus/bips/bip-update-process.md

     documents that remain open to amendment.
 If a Process BIP requires large modifications or even a complete overhaul, a new BIP should be preferred.
 [^new-BIP]: **Why should the specification of an implemented BIP no longer be changed?**
-    After a Proposed or Deployed BIP have been deployed by one or more implementations, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
-Therefore, even changes to the specification of Proposed BIPs should be avoided, but Deployed BIPs should never be subject to breaking changes to their specification.
+    After a Complete or Deployed BIP have been deployed by one or more implementations, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
+Therefore, even changes to the specification of Complete BIPs should be avoided, but Deployed BIPs should never be subject to breaking changes to their specification.
 [^settled]: **What is meant by a BIP being settled?**
-    Since Deployed BIPs should not be changed, a Proposed BIP should only be moved to Deployed after its Specification has been put through its paces and changes to the BIP have stopped.
+    Since Deployed BIPs should not be changed, a Complete BIP should only be moved to Deployed after its Specification has been put through its paces and changes to the BIP have stopped.
 [^licenses]: **Why were some licenses dropped?**
     Among the 141 BIPs with licenses in the repository, only nine licenses have ever been used to license BIPs (although,